 Home inspections are your first line of defense to avoid a major termite infestation.
-An inspection can not only catch a termite problem early, even if you have no problem yet, a technician can tell you where your home is at risk for termite problems and preventative measures can be taken.
+An inspection can not only catch a termite problem early, even if you have no problem yet, a technician can tell you where your home is at risk for problems and preventative measures can be taken to eradicate Arizona termites.

-Crack and crevice sealant as well as chemical barriers can be used to avoid allowing termites to settle into your home.
+Crack and crevice sealant as well as chemical barriers can be used to avoid allowing Arizona termites to settle into your home.
 If you do have a minor problem, there are often small scale treatment options that will take care of the current problem before it spirals.
-And, of course, if you have a large scale problem, an expert can help you decide on the best approach to get rid of the current issue and prevent future termite infestations.
+And, of course, if you have a large scale problem, an expert can help you decide on the best approach to get rid of the current issue and prevent future infestations by Arizona termites.

-Termite infestations can quickly spiral into a very expensive problem.
-Give one of our technicians a call today and see how we can pretreat your home to prevent termites from entering or clean out a current termite problem.
+Infestations by Arizona termites can quickly spiral into a very expensive problem.
+Give one of our technicians a call today (520-393-3352) and see how we can pretreat your home to prevent termites from entering or to clean out a current termite infestation.

 Ants do more than ruin picnics… especially if they wind up invading your home!
 Arizona is home to dozens of different ant species and they are by far one of the most common pests to have homeowners seeking help.
 Know your enemy with these tips about the most common Arizona ants.